Associate (ACIfA)

 • condition surveys, management plans

-• portfolios of graphics-based work
+• graphics-based work

 • individual illustrations and/or plans - please include the reports they are from